 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

 Our hotel in Barcelona lies right at the intersection of the beautiful Gothic Quarter and the Rambla, the main pedestrian boulevard.
 It has been recently renovated and is a modern gem in a historical neighborhood.
-In Paris we’ll stay in safe, comfortable auberge de jeunesse a short walk from Notre Dame in a converted mansion with a beautiful inner courtyard.
+In Paris we’ll stay in safe, comfortable 3* hotel in the heart of the 9th arrondissement, right next to the Opera House.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.